 Kevin R. Steele, District Attorney

-These cases were just three of thousands that Steele has handled in his 29 years as a prosecutor.
+These are just three of the thousands of cases Steele has successfully prosecuted in his 30 years as a prosecutor.
 His prosecutions have involved all types of charges: homicide, drug trafficking, robberies, firearms offenses, sexual assaults and many others.
-In 2019, he was inducted into the prestigious American College of Trial Lawyers for his trial advocacy.
-He is also committed to victims and victims’ rights, and as such was honored with the 2019 Pennsylvania Governor’s Pathfinder Award for his commitment to victims and victim services.
+In 2019, he was recognized for his trial advocacy skills by being inducted into the prestigious American College of Trial Lawyers.
+He is also committed to victims and victims’ rights, and as such was honored in 2019 with the Pennsylvania Governor’s Pathfinder Award for his commitment to victims and victim services.
+These is just one of Steele’s notable awards.

 Throughout his career, Steele has been committed to community involvement and public service.
-He was recently appointed President of the Pennsylvania District Attorneys Association and serves on its Executive Board.
-He is Chairman of the Executive Board of the Liberty Mid-Atlantic High Intensity Drug Trafficking Area.
+He currently serves as President of the Pennsylvania District Attorney’s Association, on the Board of Directors for the National District Attorneys Association and as a member of the Major Counties Council for the Association of Prosecuting Attorneys.
 Steele is the Board Vice President of Penn Wynne-Overbrook Hills Fire Company as well as a board member of the Baldwin School, Mission Kids Child Advocacy Center and the Montgomery County Child Advocacy Project.
-Steele was given the Hometown Hero Award by the 76ers for his work with Big Brothers/Big Sisters.
-He is a longtime Penn State alumni volunteer, serving on the Penn State Board of Trustees (2017–2019), as the Penn State Alumni Association President (2015–2017) and on the PSAA Alumni Council (2005–2019).
-Steele is an adjunct faculty member at Cabrini University and the Pennsylvania District Attorneys Institute.
+He just completed a year serving as Chairman of the Liberty Mid-Atlantic High Intensity Drug Trafficking Area Executive Board.
+A longtime Penn State alumni volunteer, Steele served on the Penn State Board of Trustees (2017–2019), as Penn State Alumni Association President (2015–2017) and on the Alumni Association’s Alumni Council (2005–2019).
+For years, Steele has also taught future lawyers and young prosecutors as an adjunct faculty member at Cabrini University and the Pennsylvania District Attorneys Institute, respectively.